 Toronto is a vibrant city filled with excitement and wonder; a place where you can experience true multiculturalism and meet new friends from all over the world.
 As Canada's largest city and the world's most cosmopolitan center, Toronto has been voted, time and time again, as one of the best cities in which to live.
 It has world renowned restaurants and some of North America's most famous landmarks such as the one-hour-away Niagara Falls.
 There is something for everyone in Toronto.

-The 4-Week TESL Diploma Program is accredited by TESL CANADA & MTCU; it is very intensive!
+The 4-Week CELTA Certificate Program is accredited by Cambridge University; it is very intensive!
 In the 120 Hours total you will have a lot of outside work that needs to be completed in order to be successful in the program.
 Also, the course is designed with a balance between practical and theoretical learning.
-You will receive a great amount of teaching practice during the program and will be able to observe the ESL classes during the day.
+You will receive Six teaching practices during the program.

 Time and Duration: Monday to Friday from 8:30am to 3:00pm for 4 weeks.